hoanglehaithanh/Traffic-Sign-Detection/README.md

-# Traffic signs detection and classification
+# Traffic signs detection and classification in real time

 ### A new version using SSD will be released this summer for anyone need higher accuracy detection method.
 Stay tuned for new update!